maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ### Call `Dump` API

-`dump` has an optional parameter when it is not supplied, the default parameters is
+`dump` has an optional parameter when it is not supplied, the default parameters is;

 ```
 {